LucasDelfino92/morrowindsharp/modlist.md

 ## QUEST AND FACTION TWEAKS

 - [**Ajiras Alchemy Reports**](https://www.nexusmods.com/morrowind/mods/34180) by DebiDalio: each report, when read, will give you one point of Alchemy skill.
+- [**Ajira's Alchemy Reports Randomised**](https://www.nexusmods.com/morrowind/mods/47550) by Merlord and Danae: Galbedir will now hide Ajira's Alchemy Reports in different locations of the guild, every time.
+There are 20 new locations, all within the Mages Guild of Balmora.
+  - This mod is incorrectly packaged.
+Set **00- Main** as the proper **Data** directory in MO2.
 - [**Always there Spell Breaker**](https://www.nexusmods.com/morrowind/mods/47648?) by Leyawynn: Spell Breaker will always be in Bthuand, even if you haven't begun the quest to get it yet.
 - [**Blight at the Hairat-Vassamsi Egg Mine**](https://www.nexusmods.com/morrowind/mods/47589) by Gavrilo93: adds a small quest allowing you to cure the kwama queen at the Hairat-Vassamsi Egg Mine.
 - [**Burial of a Taxman**](https://www.nexusmods.com/morrowind/mods/43962?) by Alxemical: Socucius Ergalla will now arrange for the taxman's mortal remains to be buried during the quest Death of a Taxman.